-Investor can also participate in major infrastructure projects such as Road construction and rehabilitation; Development of the Tsh 7 trillion SGR and associated infrastructure within the Bagamoyo Port – Rwanda – Burundi – DRC Transport corridor Project, Rehabilitation of airports.
+An investor can also participate in major infrastructure projects such as Road construction and rehabilitation; Development of the Tsh 7 trillion SGR and associated infrastructure within the Bagamoyo Port – Rwanda – Burundi – DRC Transport corridor Project, Rehabilitation of airports.

-Construction of power generation plants, construction of the multi-billion shilling Mwalimu Nyerere Hydroelectric Power Plant and construction of resort cities in Zanzibar.
+Construction of power generation plants, construction of the multi-billion shilling Mwalimu Nyerere Hydroelectric Power Plant, and construction of resort cities in Zanzibar.

 9. E-Commerce Business Opportunity